rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/index.md

 * Coming soon

-### Networks
+### Configure Networks

 The app runs in both Rootstock mainnet and testnet with the default chain set to Testnet.
-You can configure this by changig the environment variable `DEFAULT_CHAIN_TYPE` to MAINNET in the [.env file](https://github.com/rsksmart/rif-wallet/blob/develop/.env).
+You can configure this by changing the environment variable `DEFAULT_CHAIN_TYPE` to MAINNET in the [.env file](https://github.com/rsksmart/rif-wallet/blob/develop/.env).
+See how to [switch networks](/rif/wallet/user-guide/switch-networks/) using the application.

 ### API Docs